jasonkresch/protect/README.md

 The following actions are performed by servers, although the distributed key generation is initiated by a user.
 Proactive Refresh and Share Recovery both occur on a scheduled periodic basis for all existing established secrets.

-* **Distributed Key Generation** - Generation of shares of a random values which no one knows
+* **Distributed Key Generation** - Generates of shares of a random value, which is never known to anyone
 * **Proactive Refresh** - Regenerates new shares for an existing secret, eliminating utility of old shares (which might have been exposed)
 * **Share Recovery** - Rebuilding a lost or destroyed share without having to restore the secret or expose any share